SP

 The paid plans: are they worth it?

-My take: I was on Premium for a year when I was travelling more frequently.
+My take: I was on the top-tier plan for a year when I was travelling more frequently.
 The lounge access and insurance made it worthwhile.
 When travel slowed down, I dropped back to the free account.
-Monzo makes it easy to switch — no penalty, no commitment.
+Monzo makes it easy to switch: no penalty, no commitment.

 Savings rates in context